 Associate Professor, Department Head, and Coordinator, Legal Studies Program (minor)

 B.A., M.A., Texas State University San Marcos; Ph.D., Louisiana State University.

 B.A., University of Maine; M.A., Ph.D., Stony Brook University.

-Assistant Professor and Academic Program Director for Paralegal Studies
+Assistant Professional Track and Director, Paralegal Studies

 B.S., Texas A&M University-Commerce; J.D., Texas Wesleyan University.